Lawrencium77/cuda_mlp/README.md

 ![](assets/nsight_image.png)

 In this diagram, we run a matrix multiply following by a ReLU.
 In the CUDA API stream we see `cudaMalloc` calls in red, and kernel invocations in blue.
 The poor CUDA stream saturation is clear to see.

+After implementing our custom allocator, `cudaMalloc` is only called